 Separates the sample gas into its component compounds so that they can be detected and measured.
-The GC's pre-coiled, micro-packed columns contain active materials that selectively impede the flow of individual component compounds based on their boiling point, so that components with lower boiling points take longer to travel through the columns than components with higher boiling points.
+The gas chromatograph's (GC's) pre-coiled, micro-packed columns contain active materials that selectively impede the flow of individual component compounds based on their boiling point, so that components with lower boiling points take longer to travel through the columns than components with higher boiling points.
 The GC uses four chromatograph columns and a single restrictor column.